 The campground is also only about 10 minutes from the nearest store, so if you absolutely need something you don’t have too far to drive.

 Whether you’re visiting for the day or spending an entire week camping at Ellison, there are a few things we recommend bringing along for a great time.
-And of course, these products are sustainable and/or eco-friendly.
+These products are sustainable and/or eco-friendly.

 - Swimsuit: Ellison has three great beaches, so chances are you’ll want to go swimming.
 I love Londre Bodywear!
 Their suits are made of recycled plastic bottles and look amazing on everyone.